Sacramento CERT Command/Communications/Rehab Trailer

 Small donations are just as valuable as large donations, as every dollar goes towards making this new asset functional and a benefit for Sacramento and California.

-If you would like to assist with a monetary or in-kind donation, please contact us (or click the link) to help.
+If you would like to assist with a monetary or in-kind donation, please contact us (or click one of the links below) to help.